 Watch out for pedestrians and bicyclists

 One of the few benefits that have arisen during the COVID-19 pandemic has been the fact that more people are spending time exercising outdoors.
 However, this also means that there are more pedestrians and bicyclists out there who have become accustomed to less vehicle traffic.
 As you return to your daily commute, please be wary of any bicyclists or pedestrians in or around the roadway.
 These are vulnerable roadway users and are much more likely to sustain an injury in the event they are involved in a crash with a passenger vehicle.
-If you have additional questions, reach out to our Nashville personal injury attorneys.
+If you have additional questions, reach out to our expert injury attorneys in Nashville, TN.